China suspends visas for South Koreans in virus retaliation

 “Entry restrictions, if they’re targeted at China, they’re unnecessary,” the ambassador told reporters.

-“If you look at some other countries in the world and their policies toward China, I mean, their responsible measures toward China (are) not constructive.
-It’s not based on science.
-It’s not proportionate,” he said.
+The online notice from the Embassy in Seoul did not say why China had apparently singled out South Korea for retaliation, although President Xi Jinping’s government has long resented Seoul’s alliance with the U.S.

-The online notice at the embassy in Seoul did not say why China singled out South Korea for retaliation, although president and Communist Party leader Xi Jinping’s deeply nationalistic government has long resented Seoul’s alliance with the U.S.
+China fought on the side of North Korea in the 1950-1953 war and has remained a supporter of the North despite its missile launches and nuclear tests, and has opposed further sanctions against Kim Jong Un’s government.

 China abruptly reversed its strict pandemic containment requirements last month in response to what it says was the changing nature of the outbreak.
-That came after three years of lockdowns, quarantines and mass testing that prompted protests on the street in Beijing and other major cities not seen in three decades.
+That came after three years of lockdowns, quarantines and mass testing that prompted rare politically tinged protests in the streets in Beijing and other major cities.

 The most optimistic forecasts say China’s business and consumer activity might revive as early as the first quarter of this year.
 But before that happens, entrepreneurs and families face a painful squeeze from a surge in virus cases that has left employers without enough healthy workers and kept wary customers away from shopping malls, restaurants, hair salons and gyms.

-The abrupt decision by Xi’s government to end controls that shut down factories and kept millions of people at home will move up the timeline for economic recovery, but might disrupt activity this year as businesses scramble to adapt, forecasters say.
+The decision by Xi’s government to end controls that shut down factories and kept millions of people at home will move up the timeline for economic recovery but might disrupt activity this year as businesses scramble to adapt, forecasters say.

-China is now facing a surge in cases and hospitalizations in major cities and is bracing for a further spread into less developed areas with the start of the Lunar New Year travel rush, set to get underway in coming days.
-While international flights are still reduced, authorities say they expect domestic rail and air journeys will double over the same period last year, bringing overall numbers close to those of the 2019 holiday period, before the pandemic hit.
+China is now facing a surge in cases and hospitalizations in major cities and is bracing for a further spread into less developed areas with the start of the Lunar New Year travel rush, set to accelerate in the coming days.
+While international flights are still reduced, authorities say they expect domestic rail and air journeys will double over the same period last year.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.